J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 During an interview for a Data Analyst position at JP Morgan, you will face two kinds of interviews.
 The first one is behavioral questions that aim to assess your motivation, career goals, and how you would fit into your future team and company culture.
 The second one is technical questions that aim to assess your hard skills and knowledge regarding concepts commonly applied in data analysis, such as probabilities, statistics, and the use of programming languages like Python and SQL.

 One of the most important parts of a data analysis project is data preprocessing, in which feature engineering is one of its steps.
 Your ability to transform a variable into a more powerful and meaningful feature is important, as it will impact the comprehension of your data analysis result.
-This question assesses your understanding of one of the feature engineering concepts and your practical knowledge in handling real-world data challenges.
+This question assesses your understanding of one of the featured engineering concepts and your practical knowledge in handling real-world data challenges.

 How to Answer